HughLardner/homelab/ansible/QUICK_START.md

 make inventory
 ```

-This reads Terraform's cluster configuration and generates the Ansible inventory automatically.
+This reads Terraform's cluster configuration and generates the Ansible inventory with node IPs.

 ### Step 2: Install K3s